Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-We conclude by noting that one cannot construct a valid multivariate CH model when $\nu_{jk} < (\nu_j + \nu_k)/2$, which was also established for the multivariate Mat\'ern in \cite{gneiting2010matern}.
-To see this, one may look at the the tail behavior of the matrix-valued spectral density in \eqref{eq:tail_spec_density}, which cannot be positive semidefinite in this case for arbitrarily large $\lVert x \rVert$.
+One cannot construct a valid multivariate CH model when $\nu_{jk} < (\nu_j + \nu_k)/2$, which was also established for the multivariate Mat\'ern in \cite{gneiting2010matern}.
+To see this, one may look at the the tail behavior of the matrix-valued spectral density in Eq. \eqref{eq:tail_spec_density}, which cannot be positive semidefinite in this case for arbitrarily large $\lVert x \rVert$.